lomholdt/scala-examples/README.md

-# scala-examples
+# Scala Examples
-A bunch of different variations of standard library functions
+A bunch of different variations of standard library functions.